Big Little Lies: All the songs from season 2 so far

 Big Little Lies' episode 3 songs

-- Keep On Loving You by Cigarrette After Sex.
-Abigail and Madeline talk at the teenager's room, who is very apologetic for having discovered her mother's affair to Ed.
+- Keep On Loving You by Cigarrettes After Sex.
+Madeline talks with Abigail, who's very apologetic about Ed learning about her mother's affair.

 - Bluebird of Happiness by Mojave 3.
-Jane is taking Ziggy to school while Mary Louise sees them realizing he's really Perry's son.
+Jane is taking Ziggy to school while Mary Louise sees them and realizes he's really Perry's son.

 - Karmacoma by Massive Attack.
 Renata's husband is listening to it in his man cave when she interrupts him.
 She wants him to sell his toys.